MK-weiti/Java-Game/README.md

 index 293127

-My current work will be in the upcoming branch "current work".
-For now it is in 'basics of the game'.
+My current work is in 'basics of the game' banch.
-In the master branch will be only executable jar file.
+In the master banch there is source code of working prototype (later fully functional source code of my game).
+Do not mind the executable jar file in master branch (beneath is how to compile and where to find it).

 Instalation instruction: